giantswarm/rfc/capi-matrix/README.md

 ## User stories

-- As a customer, I don't want to worry about the kubernetes version or OS version used by my cluster machines.
-Just rely on the Giant Swarm default and tested version.

-- As a customer, I would like to choose the kubernetes version of my cluster without think which OS AMI correspond to that version.
+- As a customer, I would like to choose between the two supported minor Kubernetes versions without having to think about choosing an OS or machine image.

 - As Giant Swarm staff, I want to have the capacity to push new Kubernetes/OS versions and trigger the upgrade automation.